-- Various branches of the military both Active and Reserve, provide financial assistance to their personnel and their dependents. - Financial assistance covers a portion of the tuition, fees, books, and supplies. - Not all branches provide the same benefits.
-You must contact your Unit's Education Officer for more information. - Eligibility covers U.S. Military Veterans, Selected Reserves, and qualified dependent/spouse. - You may file an application at the Financial Aid Office.
+- All branches of the military both Active, Reserve, and National Guard provide financial assistance to their personnel and their dependents. - Financial assistance covers a portion of the tuition, fees, books, and supplies. (up to \$1000 per academic year- based on enrollment status and eligibility percentage). - Not all branches nor Services provide the same benefits.
+You should contact the POC in financial aid for more information. - You may file an application at the Financial Aid Office.

-See RESOLUTION NO. 12-16 Relative To Approving The Recommendation Of The Student Affairs, Scholarship, Alumni Relations And Honorary Degree Committee During Its Meeting Of August 8, 201 On The Granting Of Resident Tuition Rates For Students Eligible For Education Benefits Under The Post 9/11 Veterans Educational Assistance Act Of 2010 (Pl 111-377) (www.uog.edu)
+See RESOLUTION NO. 12-16 Relative To Approving The Recommendation Of The Student Affairs, Scholarship, Alumni Relations And Honorary Degree Committee During Its Meeting Of August 8, 201 On The Granting Of Resident Tuition Rates For Students Eligible For Education Benefits Under The Post 9/11 Veterans Educational Assistance Act Of 2010 (Pl 111-377)